Find out more about the beautiful city of Lisbon, as described by our proudly Portuguese General manager, Ana Teodoro

 Interview by Violeta Bernatovic (Business Development at Roomspace UK)

-I recently had the pleasure of interviewing Ana Teodoro, the General Manager for the Roomspace Lisbon team.
+I recently had the pleasure of interviewing Ana Teodoro, the General Manager for the Roomspace Lisbon team, about what she thinks are the top things to do in Lisbon.

 When I first met her in February, her love for Lisbon instantly captivated me.
 In these times, when our opportunities to travel further and explore other cultures are limited, it is wonderful to share her passion of the city and, consequently, to showcase the places we can visit once we’re able to travel abroad once again.